material-motion/material-motion/concepts/patterns.md

 How Execution occurs is less important than that it fulfills its Expectations.
 Different systems may be employed to fulfill different Expectations.

-For example, a FadeIn Expectation might be fulfilled by a FadeInExecution.
-FadeInExecution might create a native Tween primitive and register it with an auxiliary animation system.
+For example, an Expectation of "fade in" could reasonably be fulfilled by a system animation system.

 In an alternate universe, FadeInExecution might directly implement the necessary interpolation.
 The Expectation doesn't know or care how it's fulfilled - that's the Execution's discretion.